gopro/forgejs-samples/GETTING-STARTED.md

 You can set three properties : `yaw`, `pitch` and `fov`. **Yaw** is the horizontal movement, **Pitch** is the vertical movement, and the **FOV** is the field of view, that can be changed using the scroll of the mouse.
 Each of those properties has three properties :

-+ `default` - the default value to set on the launch of the player
++ `default` - The default value to set on the launch of the player.
-+ `min` - the minimum value that can be set; a pitch with a minimum value of 0 disables the possibility to view the bottom of the scene
++ `min` - The minimum value that can be set; a pitch with a minimum value of 0 disables the possibility to view the bottom of the scene.
-+ `max` - the maximum value that can be set; a pitch with a maximum value of 0 disables the possibility to view the top of the scene
++ `max` - The maximum value that can be set; a pitch with a maximum value of 0 disables the possibility to view the top of the scene.

 By adding the configuration above, you shouldn't be able to move the view beside the horizontal movement.
 Try to modify the other values to view the effect it as on the movement of the camera.